getodk/aggregate/docs/build-and-run-a-docker-image.md

-# Running Aggregate with Docker
+# ODK Aggregate - Build and run a Docker image

 ## Requirements